Using a Cache to Improve Bazel Build Times

 How to Set Up a Shared Build Cache Using Bazel

-Now that you know why you need Bazel caches and what the difference between shared and local caching is, let’s discuss different approaches to setting up a Bazel shared cache and storing build artifacts and outputs in a centralized location.
+Now that you know why you need Bazel caches and the difference between shared and local caching, let’s discuss different approaches to setting up a Bazel remote cache and storing build artifacts and outputs in a centralized location.

 Remote Cache With a Google Cloud Storage Bucket